openhwgroup/core-v-mcu-uvm/dv/uvme_cvmcu/docs/quick_start_guide.md

 @subsection quick_start_guide_description Description
-This document is a short guide to running the CORE-V MCU Sub-System UVM Environment in its own Test Bench.
+This document is a short guide to running the CORE-V MCU UVM Environment in its own Test Bench.

 ![uvme_cvmcu_env_c Block Diagram](env_block_diagram.svg)